 Writing at Pucklechurch

-At Pucklechurch, we use the Power of Reading to inspire our writing.
-High quality texts are appreciated and explored so that we are overflowing with ideas to use in our own writing.
+At Pucklechurch, we explore high quality texts so that we are overflowing with ideas to use in our own writing.
 The texts are usually linked to our theme so that the children build contextual knowledge throughout the term; they can then draw on this in their final write.
 Throughout the year, children will be given opportunities to write in a range of genres, such as narrative, procedural, recount and information.

 At the immersion stage of learning, the children are taught a particular skill.
-These skills are taken from our Non-Negotiables (see document links to the side).
+These skills are taken from our progression of skills documents.
 Within this stage, children may be guided by an adult within a focus group; they may work with a peer; or children practise independently.

 During this stage of learning, children are given the opportunity to use their newly taught skill in a short piece of writing.
 These activities range in purpose and length, depending on the year group and context of the short write.
 Finally we allow children to explore their skills by showcasing them in their plan, draft, edit and publish stage.
 These are important skills that allow children to use all of the skills taught so far in their final versions.